CHH/heroku-buildpack-php/README.md

 * Supports PHP 5.3, 5.4 and 5.5
 * Uses the memory of the dyno more efficiently by going with NGINX and PHP-FPM.
 * Supports Composer out of the box
-* No writing NGINX configuration files: supports Classic PHP, Silex and Symfony 2 apps with simple configuration driven by your `composer.json`.
+* No writing NGINX configuration files: supports CakePHP, Classic PHP applications, Magento, Silex, Slim, Symfony 2 and ZF2 apps with simple configuration driven by your `composer.json`.
 * Zero-Configuration Symfony 2 deployment.
 * Dynamic installing of [supported extensions](support/ext) listed as `ext-` requirments in `composer.json`.